How to Eat for a Better Mood

 Say yes to fat -- the healthy kind, like avocado, nuts, salmon, and olive oil.“A lot of your brain is fat,” Nishawala says.
 When you don’t get enough, you can feel depressed, stressed, or grumpy.

 ALL DAY, EVERY DAY

 Eat the rainbow.
 Certain vitamins are really important for feeling calm and happy.B vitamins and vitamin D can cut some people's risk of depression.
 B vitamins also give you energy.
 And when you have energy, you feel better.
 It’s also easier to make healthy choices that improve your mood, like exercising.

 To get your fill of B vitamins, try to choose foods that have rainbow colors:

 - Red, blue, and purple berries

-- Dark green vegetables such as broccoli or romaine (but not iceberg) lettuce
+- Dark green vegetables like broccoli, kale, spinach, and romaine lettuce

 - Low-fat milk